xhunmon/HarmonyOS-NEXT-QuickStart/QuickLearn/006/index.md

-# HarmonyOS Developer Training Platform & ArkTS Fundamentals
+# HarmonyOS Learning: Developer Classroom

 ## Introduction
 Developer Classroom is a systematic learning platform created by Huawei for HarmonyOS developers, integrating diverse learning resources such as video courses, live session replays, and documentation tutorials.
 Whether you are a beginner or an advanced developer, you can acquire authoritative and cutting-edge technical knowledge through Developer Classroom to rapidly enhance your HarmonyOS application development capabilities.